Entropic curvature on graphs along Schr{\"o}dinger bridges at zero temperature: Introduction : Schr odinger bridges for entropic curvature

+As a guideline for other graphs, we present in this paper for the discrete hypercube and the Bernoulli Laplace model how to easily reach modified logarithmic Sobolev inequalities from the $C$- displacement convexity property \eqref{deplacebis}.
+The strategy is to analyse the $C$-displacement convexity property \eqref{deplacebis} as $t$ goes to zero when the cost $C_t(\widehat \pi)$ is lower bounded by some weak transport costs $\widetilde T_t(\widehat \pi)$.
+It may provide different kinds of modified logarithmic Sobolev inequalities, depending on the model and the structure of weak transport cost $\widetilde T_t(\widehat \pi)$.
+Contrarily to the Erbar-Maas entropic curvature approach, connections and comparisons with other known modified logarithmic Sobolev inequalities with optimal constants are not always easy to handle.
+It still remains a challenge to improve our strategy or find other ways to reach modified logarithmic Sobolev inequalities from the use of Schr\"odinger bridges at zero temperature in discrete spaces.

+Applying usual duality arguments, the $C$-displacement convexity property \eqref{deplacebis} also implies new kinds of curved Prékopa-Leindler inequalities, as opposed to Erbar-Maas entropic approach of curvature due to the abstract definition of ${\mathcal W_2}$ (see Theorem \ref{prek}).

+Following the line of the paper \cite{GRST14}, a tensorization property of the $C$-displacement convexity property holds involving Knothe-Rosenblatt coupling (see Theorem \ref{tenso}).

-In this paper, a $C$-displacement convexity property is proved for the following discrete spaces : the lattice $\Z^n$ endowed with the counting measure (see Theorem \ref{thmZ}), the discrete hypercube endowed with product probability measures (see Theorem \ref{thmcube}), the discrete circle endowed with uniform measure (see Theorem \ref{thmcircle}), the complete graph (see Theorem \ref{thmcomplete}), the Bernoulli-Laplace model (see Theorem \ref{thmslicecube}).
-For all these graphs, one gets a non-negative lower bound for their $W_1$ or $W_2^d$-entropic curvature.
-In a forthcoming paper one will present geometric conditions on the space $(\X,d,m,L)$ for non-negative $W_1$ or $W_2^d$-entropic curvature.
+{In the present paper, a $C$-displacement convexity property is proved for the following discrete spaces~: the lattice $\Z^n$ endowed with the counting measure (see Theorem \ref{thmZ}), the discrete hypercube endowed with product probability measures (see Theorem \ref{thmcube}), the discrete circle endowed with uniform measure (see Theorem \ref{thmcircle}), the complete graph (see Theorem \ref{thmcomplete}), the Bernoulli-Laplace model (see Theorem \ref{thmslicecube}).
+For all these graphs, one gets a non-negative lower bound for their $W_1$ or $T_2 $-entropic curvature.

+In a forthcoming paper, starting from the key Theorem \ref{limdevseconde}, one will give sufficient geometric conditions on balls of radius 2, available on any graph space $(\X,d,m,L)$, that give lower bounds on $W_1$ or $T_2 $-entropic curvature.
+Other examples of graphs will be studied, like the random transposition model on the symmetric group $S_n$ (for which the $W_1$-entropic curvature is lower bounded by $4/n^2$) or the multinomial distribution on the set $\X:=\{(x_1,\ldots, x_d)\in \N^d\,|\, x_1+\cdots +x_d=N\}$.
+Examples of graphs with negative entropic curvature like trees and also measures with interaction potential will be also considered.}

 For more comprehension, let us briefly explain the {\it slowing down procedure} in its original continuous setting before considering discrete spaces.
 Let $R^\gamma$ be the law of a reversible Brownian motion with diffusion coefficient $\gamma >0$ on the set $\Omega$ of continuous paths from $[0,1]$ to $\X=\R^d$.
 The coefficient $\gamma$ can be also interpreted as a temperature parameter.
 The measure $R^\gamma\in\M(\Omega)$ is a Markov measure with infinitesimal operator $L^\gamma=\gamma\Delta$ (where $\Delta$ denotes the Laplacian), and initial reversible measure $dm=dx$, the Lebesgue measure on $\R^d$.